lambdaclass/STARK101-rs/README.md

 Note that it was written assuming that the user has reviewed and understood the presentations at the beginning of each part.

+## Setup

+In order to follow this workshop you need:
+- Have a working installation of Rust and Jupyter
+- Install evcxr_jupyter
+   > cargo install evcxr_jupyter
+- Run the following command to register the Rust kernel:
+   > evcxr_jupyter --install
+- Run Jupyter
+   > jupyter lab

 ## Math Background

 During the tutorial you’ll generate a STARK proof for the 1023<sup>rd</sup> element of the